The Refraction tab is part of the V-Ray Material parameters.

 Fog color – The attenuation of light as it passes through the material.
 This option helps simulate the fact that thick objects look less transparent than thin objects.
 Note that the effect of the fog color depends on the absolute size of the objects and is therefore scene-dependent.
 See the Fog color example for more information.
 This parameter can be mapped with a texture.

 Depth (cm) – Controls the strength of the fog effect.
 Higher values reduce the effect of the fog, making the material more transparent.
 Smaller values increase the fog effect, making the material more opaque.
+The Fog Depth slot allows a texture to be attached for this parameter.
 See the Depth example for more information.

 The Depth (cm) parameter replaces the previous Fog multiplier with an easier to control value in centimeters.